 - In a hurry?
 Make the dough the day before and let it to its first rise in the fridge overnight.
 Shape the dough the next day and let them rise in a warm place until springy to the touch, then bake.

-- Try different shapes.
+- Try different shapes of buns.
 Try the golden wagon, the lyre, Lucia's crown, wheel, wreath, lily, Christmas cake, priest's hair, cat, horse, and bird.
 Feel free to make a double batch of the dough to make them all!

 Recipe